Long Ashton: Cricket

 Long Ashton Cricket Club plays in Yanley Lane.
 It runs two Saturday sides as well as a number of junior teams.

 The team won the Bristol & District Cricket Association League in 1977.

 Famous players have included Chris Broad, who went on to become international cricketer of the year.
 Shane Warne, who was named as one of the five cricketers of the 20th century, played a few games for Long Ashton on tour in Cornwall in the early 1980s.
 The famous Victorian cricketer W G Grace attended school in Long Ashton.

 Football

 Long Ashton first team play in the Somerset County League Division 2.
 The reserve team play in the Bristol and Suburban League Division 2.
 Their pitch is at Keedwell Hill.

 Golf

 The golf course at Long Ashton started its life in 1893 as a nine-hole course.
 However, this was all to change by 1905 when a further addition of land provided the stepping stone to adjoin the second nine holes.

+Target Sport

+Long Ashton District Rifle Club is located in Cambridge Batch, to the west of Long Ashton village.
+The current range was constructed in 1964, supporting indoor and outdoor ranges for smallbore target rifle and archery.